 Not only do salaries vary depending on your degree and specialization, factors such as location and work experience also significantly contribute to your estimated ROI.

-Second, consider the cost of attendance.
 Have you been saving money specifically for graduate school or will you need to borrow for the majority of your expenses?
 In addition to tuition, don’t forget to include living expenses, fees, books, and academic trips.
 Every school is required to provide an estimated cost of attendance (COA), which includes its own all-in cost estimate.
 If you plan to take out student loans, find out your monthly estimated payments based on the loan terms.
 You can use an online calculator like this one.

-Third, estimate your future earnings.
 Using an income growth calculator, compare your current salary to your anticipated salary to see what your annual income growth looks like for each scenario.
 Then, subtract your estimated annual student loan payments from the graduate degree salary to find out just how much extra income you could actually take home each year.